 Saving Nigeria’s Last Bush Elephant Population

-Since 2013, the North Carolina Zoo has partnered with the Wildlife Conservation Society (WCS) Nigeria to protect Nigeria’s last remaining bush elephant population which lives in Yankari Game Reserve.
+Since 2013, the North Carolina Zoo has partnered with the Wildlife Conservation Society (WCS) Nigeria to protect Nigeria’s last remaining bush elephant population, which lives in Yankari Game Reserve.
 Yankari is completely surrounded by agricultural development, which puts multiple pressures on conservation activities in the area.
-Prominently, like in Cameroon, during the region’s dry season elephants may leave Yankari to raid local farms.
+Prominently, like in Cameroon, during the region’s dry season, elephants may leave Yankari to raid local farms.
 To reduce these kinds of conflicts, the Zoo has replicated our efforts in Cameroon—tracking elephant’s movements and redirecting wandering elephants back to safety—also around Yankari.

 In addition to mitigating human-elephant conflict, the North Carolina Zoo has also been helping the region’s conservation authorities understand how many elephants are left.
-In the recent past the reserve had about 300 elephants in multiple herds.
+In the recent past, the reserve had about 300 elephants in multiple herds.
 But estimates in the late 2000s, obtained from analyzing movement and patrol data, suggested that a single herd of elephants numbering less than 100 individuals was left in the reserve.
 An aerial survey of Yankari’s elephants in 2011, organized and coordinated by the Zoo, confirmed this estimate, and incited the Zoo to also get more involved in anti-poaching activities in the park.

-Using SMART technology which the North Carolina Zoo helped develop, the Zoo has played a pivotal role in refining anti-poaching strategies at Yankari Game Reserve.
+Using SMART technology, which the North Carolina Zoo helped develop, the Zoo has played a pivotal role in refining anti-poaching strategies at Yankari Game Reserve.
 The Zoo accomplished this by holding several workshops in Yankari to train rangers how to collect information on threats to wildlife on SMART-enabled devices.
-Collecting the data using the SMART system allowed Yankari’s park managers to analyze patrol data quicker, and to make better informed decisions about how best to protect the reserve’s wildlife.
+Collecting the data using the SMART system allowed Yankari’s park managers to analyze patrol data quicker, and to make better-informed decisions about how best to protect the reserve’s wildlife.
 In addition, tagged elephants could be more easily monitored by rangers to ensure the safety of the herd.
 These activities have made a huge impact; no poached elephant carcasses have been found at Yankari since May 2015.
 Improved anti-poaching patrols also benefit other animals — populations of most other large mammals at Yankari are also now recovering.
-With reduced poaching and recovering wildlife populations, levels of ranger morale and discipline has improved, and tourists also leave more satisfied.
+With reduced poaching and recovering wildlife populations, levels of ranger morale and discipline have improved, and tourists also leave more satisfied.

 Partners: Wildlife Conservation Society (WCS), World Wildlife Fund (WWF), various local government agencies